molecules/English_Spanish_Dictionary/class/Lesson_02.md

 |You<BR>We<BR>They | are<BR>'re| are not<BR>'re not | Are you ...?<BR> Are we ...?<BR> Are they ...? |

 (Chart from the "Learn Easy English" video <a href="https://www.youtube.com/watch?v=YAELd7I6-7Y>">"AM, IS & ARE"</a>)
+## Inverting the meaning of a sentence.
+Invertir el significado de una oración.

+When we want to invert the meaning of a sentence, in Spanish, we add the word "no", but in English we add the word "not" or "do not".
+Cuando queremos invertir el significado de una oración, en español, añadimos la palabra "no", pero en inglès, añadimos la palabra "not" o las palabras "do not".

+I am happy.
+Estoy feliz.

+I am not happy.
+No estoy feliz.

+I do not like green eggs and ham.
+No me gusta los huevos verdes y jamón.

+I bike to work.
+Voy en bicicleta al trabajo.

+I do not bike to work.
+No voy en bicicleta al trabajo.